grimasa007/ByBitNinjaTraderAdapter/README.md

 ![image](https://user-images.githubusercontent.com/23218905/118496919-33a53680-b6ea-11eb-81a0-fca5850d1bd4.png)

 2. To create an instrument list that you can work with go to Tools -> Instrument Lists.
-3. In the left hand side of the window click add to create a list with a new name eg. MyByBitList
+3. In the left hand side of the window click add to create a list with a new name eg. MyBybitList

 ![image](https://user-images.githubusercontent.com/23218905/118497213-7a932c00-b6ea-11eb-854a-6e1c3212fe11.png)